EMPAT94/empat94.github.io/_gs/Chapter 37 - Crypto Keys.md

 "I see..."
 I nodded.
 I figured the main campaign would come bite me in the ass _some_ day, but this was too soon.
 "What exactly is this calamity?"
 I asked, hoping I'd get a straight answer for once.
 "And people around here seem quite chilled out considering their world is about to end."

 "The Calamity is... depravation manifest.
 It hungers for life itself, seeking to twist it towards a vile purpose.
 It consumes all it comes across from the smallest insect to the eldest tree.
 I have no knowledge of how or why it was unleashed, the spirits of ancestors answer those questions with silence.
 But they do say that it cannot be fought by mortal means.
 And that soon it shall cover the entire the whole world."
 Kai spoke with a heavy voice.
 "The people here, they are born distant from the horrors of the Calamity.
 They _know_ what they face, for their ancestor pass the stories onwards, but they do not _understand_ the terrible devastation of it.
-For them, it is a danger still far into the future, and the prophesy promises that the heroes will take care of it, so they have discarded all responsibility."
+For them, it is a danger still far into the future, and the prophecy promises that the heroes will take care of it, so they have discarded all responsibility."

 'Alright, alright.
 Forget about the NPC attitudes for now, focus on the main villain.
 So the Calamity is like a...
 Plague?
 Yeah, that's a good mental model.
 How is it spreading across oceans though?'
 I stared at Kai cradling what looked to be a ceremonial drum, giving me time to parse her words.
 'Assuming it is a plague, it must be incurable even by healing magic for it to have affected so much.
 Must be magical in nature.
 And according to Francisa, the onset of this Calamity is marked by crazed beasts.
 So the plague turns everyone into monsters.
 If this hypothesis is correct, then it means the cure would be some magical anti-biotic spell.
 How does a dungeon factor into this then?
 Is the spell locked up in there?'